Construction, categories, and part numbers

-An example of the numbering for such a micro dispenser or micro jet is MJ-ATP-xxx, where the xxx is the orifice diameter in micrometers.
+An example of the numbering for such a micro dispenser is MJ-ATP-xxx, where the xxx is the orifice diameter in micrometers.
 The standard range of orifice diameter is 20-80um for all devices except ABL devices where the range is extended up to 120um.
 The part number MJ-ABP-075 refers to a micro dispenser with a barbed fluid connector, protected tip and an orifice with a 75um diameter.

 Principle of operation

 When applying a voltage differential, the electrical field is generated between the inner and outer electrodes causing the piezoelectric actuator to expand radially (and contract axially) or, depending on the voltage polarity and poling, contract radially (and expand axially).
 The deformation occurs only along the portion where both electrodes are present, as the electric field is not generated in the region without electrodes and the wrap around region of the inner electrode.

 The simplest actuation signal consists of a trapezoidal waveform that is applied, whenever a drop is desired, to one electrode while the other electrode is electrically grounded.
 Deformation occurs during the transition periods (rise and fall) and ceases during the constant voltage (dwell) period.

 In MicroFab’s configuration the inner electrode is grounded (blue wire) while the outer electrode (red wire) receives the actuation voltage.